Crash of a Short S.25 Sunderland I off Nigg: 4 killed

 Circumstances:

 The crew was engaged in an antisubmarine patrol flight off the British coast on behalf of the fourth Operational Training Unit.
-Shortly after take off from RAF Invergordon, while climbing, the engine number three failed.
-Few seconds later, this engine caught fire and fell off, causing severe vibrations.
-The crew lost control of the aircraft that crashed in a huge explosion on a railway road located 3 km northeast of the Invergordon's Station.
-All eleven occupants were killed.
+Shortly after takeoff from RAF Invergordon, while climbing, the engine number three failed.
+Few seconds later, it caught fire and fell off, causing severe vibrations.
+The crew lost control of the airplane that crashed in a huge explosion on a railway road located 3 km northeast of the Invergordon Station.
+All 11 occupants were killed.

 Crew (4th OTU):